DrYenyen/PPPwnGo-Guide/README.md

 # Putting the goldhen payload on a usb
 Format a usb drive to exFAT
 In PPPwnGO settings choose *GoldHen to USB*
-Find the folder for your firmware and from inside of it copy the goldhen.bin file onto your usb drive
+Find the folder for your firmware and from inside of it copy the goldhen.bin file onto your usb drive  for Goldhen Find the folder for your firmware and from inside of it copy the payload.bin file onto your usb drive  For VTX
 Then plug the usb into your PS4